HamzaMarz/finora-smart-personal-finance/README.md

 - Report bugs
 - Suggest enhancements

+For backend contributions, see **MIGRATION_GUIDE.md** in the brain artifacts folder.

+---

 ## 📄 License

 MIT License - feel free to use for personal or commercial projects

+---

 ## 🆘 Support